osisoft/Edge-Data-Store-Docs/content/configuration/system-port-configuration.md

 Before changing the port, ensure that no other service or application on the device running EDS is using that port because only one application or service can use a port.
 After reconfiguring the port, EDS must be restarted for the changes to take effect.

-To reconfiure the port follow the steps below:
+To reconfiure the port:

 1. Open the _appsettings.json_ file in a text editor.
-This file can be found in `C:\Program Files\OSIsoft\EdgeDataStore\` or the location specified during installation.
-On Linux, this file can be found in `/opt/OSIsoft/EdgeDataStore/`
+This file is located in `C:\Program Files\OSIsoft\EdgeDataStore\` or the location specified during installation.
+On Linux, this file is located in `/opt/OSIsoft/EdgeDataStore/`.

-2. Change the port value to a valid value and save the file.
+1. Change the port value to a valid value between 1024 and 65535 and save the file.

-3. Restart the Edge Data Store service.
+1. Restart the Edge Data Store service.

 Sample _appsettings.json_ file

 ```json
 {
   "ApplicationSettings": {